sematext/docs/docs/integration/docker-autodiscovery.md

 - SPM-Client connects to container networks and Kubernetes pods for monitoring
 - Application containers can be tagged with the SPM_TOKEN,  and SPM-Client uses the SPM_TOKEN label or environment variable to ship metrics to the right Monitoring App in Sematext Cloud (or Sematext Enterprise).

-## How does SPM-Client Autodiscovery work?
+## How does SPM Client Autodiscovery work?

-The SPM-Client container gets distributed to every Kuberntes, Docker Swarm or Docker Enterprise node.
+The SPM Client container gets distributed to every Kubernetes, Docker Swarm or Docker Enterprise node.
 Then it starts watching container events and compares the image name of started containers with a list of application images defined in a configuration template called `autoDiscovery.yml`.
 Then SPM-Client joins the container network and configures SPM-Client for the right IP-address and port and other settings according to the configuration template.

 Monitoring with Sematext Cloud requires the SPM_TOKEN for each application type.
 The SPM_TOKEN is read from the application container environment or container labels.